 - Negotiating a favorable settlement on behalf of a government contractor alleged to have improper accounting methodology.

-- Convincing the government to reach a civil settlement with a government contractor accused of committing fraud, where the government was originally planning to bring criminal charges.
+- Convincing the government to reach a civil settlement with a government contractor accused of committing fraud when the government was originally planning to bring criminal charges.

 Keeping Out of Treble: What the Seventh Circuit’s Adoption of Net Trebling Means for FCA Damages